nytimes/library/custom/README.md

 - `get(key, callback)`, where `callback` takes `(err, value)`

 ## Authentication
-By default, Library uses Google oAuth to authenticate users.
-Different authentication system or disabling authentication alltogether can be done by creating `custom/userAuth.js`.
+By default, Library uses Google oAuth and [`passport ](http://www.passportjs.org/) to authenticate users.
+Different authentication systems can be used by overriding `custom/userAuth.js`, and can easily be implemented using a different [`passport` strategy](http://www.passportjs.org/packages/) that fits needs of your organization.

 This file must export an express router or middleware that contains all authentication logic.
 The logic placed in this file are run early in the middleware chain, allowing